The laid-back city’s excellent restaurants, stunning scenery and distinct coffee culture are beckoning more and more travelers.

 Beam and Anchor

 This 1924 building in North Portland became one of the city’s most appealing retail spaces following a renovation in 2012.
 The 7,000 square-foot warehouse includes first floor retail and a second-floor studio where craftspeople and designers create everything from woodwork to fragrances.
-Beam and Anchor showcases the work of local makers, but it’s not a prerequisite.
+Beam and Anchor spotlights the work of many local makers, but it’s not a prerequisite.
 Items for sale include handmade pottery, artsy jewelry and vintage furniture.

 2710 N Interstate Ave.